-If you have leftover t-shirts, feel free to donate them or mail them back to the Trust at 1156 15th Street NW, Suite 900, Washington, DC 20005.
+If you have leftover water bottles, feel free to donate them.
 Some sites also choose to use them for a future volunteer day or give them to students visiting their site.
-If you had a large number of extras, please keep that in mind when ordering your shirts for the following year.
+If you had a large number of extras, please keep that in mind when ordering your water bottles for the following year.